syncfusion/blazor-docs/src/treemap/treemap/legend.md

 ### Interactive legend

-The legends can be made interactive with an arrow mark, that indicates exact range color in legend when the mouse hover on the TreeMap item and enable this option by setting the [`Mode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLegendSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLegendSettings_Mode) property in [`TreeMapLegendSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLegendSettings.html) to [`Interactive`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.LegendMode.html#Syncfusion_Blazor_TreeMap_LegendMode_Interactive).
+The legends can be made interactive with an arrow mark that indicates exact range color in the legend when the mouse hovers on the TreeMap item.
+Enable this option by setting the [`Mode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLegendSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLegendSettings_Mode) property in the [`TreeMapLegendSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLegendSettings.html) to [`Interactive`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.LegendMode.html#Syncfusion_Blazor_TreeMap_LegendMode_Interactive).

-The following code example demonstrates the interactive mode of legends.
+The following code example shows the interactive mode of the legends.

 ```csharp
 @using Syncfusion.Blazor.TreeMap